Czyzuniu/JavaScript-Dashboard/README.md

       code, by the time I have realised that there is something like 'let' I was already half-way through the api, which then links by to the first point, that I should not have jumped straight to coding.

+      I have only designed this api on google chrome, which has caused a lot of bugs when running on a different browser.

                                     Reflection